Joseph James DeAngelo: Visalia Ransacker (1974–1975)

-It was long suspected that the training ground of the criminal who became the East Area Rapist was Visalia.
-Earlier Visalia crimes dating back as early as May 1973 and other sprees like that of the "Cordova Cat Burglar", during which he bludgeoned to death several family dogs, and the "Exeter Ransacker", as well as Visalia burglaries that took place after the shooting of Detective William McGowen (see below under "Shootings"), are now suspected to be linked also.
+It was long suspected that the East Area Rapist used the community of Visalia as a training ground for his earliest crimes.
+Earlier Visalia crimes dating back as early as May 1973 and other sprees like that of the "Cordova Cat Burglar", during which he killed several dogs by blunt force, and the "Exeter Ransacker", as well as Visalia burglaries that took place after the shooting of Detective William McGowen (see below under "Shootings"), are now suspected to be linked also.
 Over a period of 20 months, DeAngelo is believed to have been responsible for one murder and around 120 burglaries.

-In late-April 2018, the Visalia chief of police stated that while there was no DNA linking DeAngelo to the Central Valley cases, his department had other evidence that played a role in the investigation; and he was "confident that the Visalia Ransacker has been captured".
+In late April 2018, the Visalia chief of police stated that while there was no DNA linking DeAngelo to the Central Valley cases, his department had other evidence that played a role in the investigation; and he was "confident that the Visalia Ransacker has been captured".
 Though the statutes of limitations for the burglaries have each expired, DeAngelo was formally charged on August 13, 2018, with the first degree murder of Claude Snelling in 1975.
 In 2020, DeAngelo pleaded guilty to the Snelling murder.